gee-forr/the_profound_kernel/README.md

 Many thanks to the following people:

-[Ché Nxusani](https://github.com/codefendant) for the pairing sessions, and nagging me to complete it.
+1. [Ché Nxusani](https://github.com/codefendant) for the pairing sessions, and nagging me to complete it.

-[Kevin McKelvin](https://github.com/kmckelvin) for some tips on paring down the initial search results.
+2. [Kevin McKelvin](https://github.com/kmckelvin) for some tips on paring down the initial search results.
+3. And of course, the biggest thanks goes to [Stealth Mountain](https://twitter.com/StealthMountain) for planting the seed, or should I say kernel, for this project ;)